ThePhD/itsy_bitsy/README.md

 # Using the Library

 Each higher layer of this library builds on top of the lower layers.
 We will start at the top -- with wrapping, owning containers -- and progress steadily downward.
 The library is also a header-only, linker-hassle free library.
-It is straight forward to either add the include paths [include/](https://github.com/ThePhD/itsy_bitsy/tree/master/include), or include the CMake of the top-level directory by using `add_subdirectory`.
+It is straightforward to either add the include paths [include/](https://github.com/ThePhD/itsy_bitsy/tree/master/include), or include the CMake of the top-level directory by using `add_subdirectory`.

 ## Bit Sequence